Ceres-Blockchain-Solutions/pont-network-contracts/README.md

 	ciphertext_timestamp: u64)
 ```

-Ship can submit encrypted sensor data to Solana blockchain.
+The ship can submit encrypted sensor data to the Solana blockchain.